Skip to main content

 Under Moradi-Shalal v.
 Fireman's Fund Insurance Companies (1988) 46 Cal.3d 287, the California Supreme Court held that there is no private right of action directly under Insurance Code Section 790.03.
 You cannot sue your insurer solely for violating the statute or its implementing regulations.
 Instead, violations of the Fair Claims regulations serve as evidence in a claim for breach of the implied covenant of good faith and fair dealing — the legal theory behind every insurance bad faith case in California.

 However, the Wilson v.
-21st Century Insurance Group(2007) 42 Cal.4th 713 “genuine dispute” doctrine provides insurers with some protection: if there is a genuine dispute about coverage or the amount of loss, and the insurer's position is fairly debatable, bad faith may not lie.
+21st Century Ins.
+Co.(2007) 42 Cal.4th 713 “genuine dispute” doctrine provides insurers with some protection.
+Wilson held that an insurer is not liable in bad faith when it denies or delays benefits due to a genuine dispute as to coverage or the amount payable.
 But this protection has limits.
 In Chateau Chamberay Homeowners Assn. v.
-Associated International Insurance Co.(2001) 90 Cal.App.4th 335, the court held that the genuine dispute doctrine does not shield an insurer whose investigation was itself unreasonable.
-An insurer cannot conduct a sloppy or biased investigation, arrive at a low number, and then claim the dispute is “genuine.”
+Associated International Insurance Co.(2001) 90 Cal.App.4th 335, the court held that the genuine dispute doctrine does not relieve an insurer from its obligation to thoroughly and fairly investigate a claim, and that an insurer is not entitled to the doctrine's protection where the adequacy of its investigation is in dispute.
+Many plaintiff attorneys argue, based on Chateau Chamberay, that an insurer cannot conduct a sloppy or biased investigation, arrive at a low number, and then invoke the genuine-dispute doctrine to defend it.
+Whether the doctrine applies in a specific case is a legal question for an attorney.

 Why Documenting Violations Matters — Even If You Never Sue